Vineyard Netting Hub: Protection, Microclimate Control & Yield Stability

 - Design for tension + drainage

-Insects & Disease Pressure
+Insects and Disease Pressure

 Mesh and airflow balance: exclusion without microclimate penalties.